staying-up/staying-up/README.md

-i love logo from arknihht im so him trist
+i love logo from arknihht im so him trist hes so my comofrt pony pelasw, usijg him 24/7 formwno on

 remaking everythijg once i have time